-Performing Arts Center Houses the Nancy Lee and Perry R. Bass Concert Hall and the Ralph H. and Ruth J. McCullough Theatre Waggener Hall Named for the University's first president, Leslie Waggener; houses the Departments of Classics and Philosophy Perry-Castañeda Library Named for Ervin S. Perry, former associate professor of civil engineering, and Carlos E. Castañeda, former professor of Latin American Walter Webb Hall Named in 1975 for former professor of history; houses the Visitor Center, and the Office of Public Affairs Peter O'Donnell Jr. Building Houses facilities for research and graduate study in computer sciences, electrical and computer engineering, and computational sciences, West Mall Office Building Houses part of the School of Architecture, the Center for Mexican American Studies, the Department of Middle Eastern Studies, and the University Station Post Office Peter T. Flawn Academic Center engineering, and mathematics Formerly the Undergraduate Library and Academic Center; renamed in 1985 for University president emeritus; houses part of the Undergraduate College Will C. Hogg Building Formerly the Geology Building; renamed for distinguished alumnus and benefactor; houses the Department of Asian Studies, the Plan II Honors Program, and the Office of the Dean of the College of Natural Sciences Pharmacy Building Robert A. Welch Hall Houses the College of Pharmacy Formerly the Chemistry Building; renamed in William C. Powers, Jr. Student Activity Houses the Department of Anthropology and the Américo Paredes Center for Cultural Studies on 1974 for Houston philanthropist; houses the Department of Chemistry and Biochemistry Center William Randolph the fourth and fifth levels Named for gifts from the Hearst Foundations; houses Texas Student Media Robert B. Rowling Hall Named for Dallas businessman Robert B Rowling; houses the McCombs School of Business graduate programs For Student Physics, Math, and Astronomy Building Formerly known as Robert Lee Moore Hall; renamed in 2020; before that formerly the Physics- Anna Hiss Gymnasium Formerly Women's Gymnasium; renamed in 1974 for former director of Physical Training for Women Mathematics-Astronomy Building; renamed in 1974; houses the Departments of Astronomy, Mathematics, and Physics Clark Field Named for Judge James Benjamin Clark, first proctor of the University Sarah M. and Charles E. Seay Building s Named for alumni benefactors; houses the Department of Psychology and research facilities of the Department of Human Development and Darrell K Royal-Texas Memorial Stadium Formerly Texas Memorial Stadium; renamed in 1997 to honor former head football coach and athletics director Family Sciences Denton A. Cooley Pavilion Basketball practice and training facility; named for University alumnus and heart transplant pioneer School of Social Work Building Formerly University Junior High School Frank C. Erwin Jr. Formerly the Special Events Center; renamed in Sid Richardson Hall Named for Texas philanthropist; houses the Lyndon B. Johnson School of Public Affairs, the Special Events Center 1981 for former chairman of the Board of Regents Dolph B Teresa olph Briscoe Center for American History, and the eresa Lozano Long Institute of Latin American Frank Denius Practice Field Named for alumnus and benefactor Franklin Wofford Denius Named for former United States attorney general Student Services Building Studies Houses University Health Services, Counseling and Mental Health Center, Office of the Dean of Students, Office of the Ombudsperson, Office Gregory Gymnasium Thomas Watt Gregory; houses the Gregory Aquatics Facility and part of the Department of Recreational Sports of Financial Aid, Student Government, and the Senate of College Councils Lee and Joe Jamail Texas Swimming Named for alumni benefactors Sutton Hall Named for William S. Sutton, former dean and professor of education; houses part of the School of Architecture Center Mike A. Myers Track and Soccer Stadium Named for alumnus benefactor T. S. Painter Hall Formerly the Physics Building; renamed in 1974 for former University president Theophilus Shickel Painter; houses parts of the Schools of Biological Sciences and Human Ecology, and parts of the Moncrief-Neuhaus Athletic Center Named for alumni benefactors Vernon F. Neuhaus and W. A. "Tex" Moncrief; called the Neuhaus- Royal Athletic Center until the 1997 renaming of Memorial Stadium Texas Memorial Departments of Computer Science and Physics Built to commemorate the centennial of the Recreational Sports Center Museum Republic of Texas in 1936; funded in part by the sale of centennial coins and a University student donation drive; serves as the exhibit hall for the Texas Natural Science Center Red and Charline McCombs Field Named for alumnus and benefactor Red McCombs and his wife Richard Mithoff Track and Soccer Named for University of Texas and School of Law alumnus Townes Hall Named for Judge John Charles Townes; houses part of the School of Law Fieldhouse William C. Powers Features a variety of unique, informal lounge University Teaching Center Jr. Student Activity Center spaces, four food vendors, and thirteen reservable spaces such as a black box theatre, a legislative UT Administration Building Houses the School of Information and part of the Department of Computer Science. assembly room, and a dance rehearsal space with a sprung floor.
+Performing Arts Center Houses the Nancy Lee and Perry R. Bass Concert Hall and the Ralph H. and Ruth J. McCullough Theatre Perry-Castañeda Library Named for Ervin S. Perry, former associate professor of civil engineering, and Carlos E. Castañeda, former professor of Latin American history Peter O'Donnell Jr. Building Houses facilities for research and graduate study in computer sciences, electrical and computer engineering, and computational sciences, engineering, and mathematics Peter T. Flawn Academic Center Formerly the Undergraduate Library and Academic Center; renamed in 1985 for University president emeritus; houses part of the Undergraduate College Pharmacy Building Houses the College of Pharmacy Formerly the Chemistry Building; renamed in 1974 for Houston philanthropist; houses the Department of Chemistry and Biochemistry Robert B. Rowling Hall Named for Dallas businessman Robert B Rowling; houses the McCombs School of Business graduate programs Physics, Math, and Astronomy Building Formerly known as Robert Lee Moore Hall; renamed in 2020; before that formerly the Physics- Mathematics-Astronomy Building; renamed in 1974; houses the Departments of Astronomy, Mathematics, and Physics Sarah M. and Charles E. Seay Building Named for alumni benefactors; houses the Department of Psychology and research facilities of the Department of Human Development and Family Sciences School of Social Work Building Formerly University Junior High School Sid Richardson Hall Named for Texas philanthropist; houses the Lyndon B. Johnson School of Public Affairs, the Dolph Briscoe Center for American History, and the Teresa Lozano Long Institute of Latin American Studies Student Services Building Houses University Health Services, Counseling and Mental Health Center, Office of the Dean of Students, Office of the Ombudsperson, Office of Financial Aid, Student Government, and the Senate of College Councils Sutton Hall Named for William S. Sutton, former dean and professor of education; houses part of the School of Architecture T. S. Painter Hall Formerly the Physics Building; renamed in 1974 for former University president Theophilus Shickel Painter; houses parts of the Schools of Biological Sciences and Human Ecology, and parts of the Departments of Computer Science and Physics Texas Memorial Museum Built to commemorate the centennial of the Republic of Texas in 1936; funded in part by the sale of centennial coins and a University student donation drive; serves as the exhibit hall for the Texas Natural Science Center Townes Hall Named for Judge John Charles Townes; houses part of the School of Law University Teaching Center UT Administration Building Houses the School of Information and part of the